 Moreover, the post-marketing surveillance & pharmacovigilance support segment is estimated to witness the fastest expansion.
 Developing novel drug molecules is propelling the efforts in the detection of rare adverse events, the growth of regulatory bodies' requirements, and escalating patient populations with complex comorbidities are supporting the push in PMS.
 These robust PMS/PV services necessitate strong coordination among regulatory affairs, manufacturing, and other departments, along with higher engagement with healthcare providers and consumers, which helps the comprehensive collection and reporting of safety information.

-And, the outsourced segment is predicted to expand rapidly during 2025-2034.
+And, the outsourced segment is predicted to expand rapidly during 2026-2035.
 The combination of factors, like the expanding oncology developments, widespread digital transformations, is fueling the effective outsourcing approaches.
 Currently, the raised focus on strategic, end-to-end partnerships with Contract Development and Manufacturing Organizations (CDMOs) and Contract Research Organizations (CROs) which are propelled by spending pressures, the growth of biologics and injectables, and the integration of digital technologies.

-The pharmaceuticals segment captured the dominant share of the market in 2024.
+The pharmaceuticals segment captured the dominant share of the market by 39% in 2025.
 Across the globe, there is a huge burden of chronic illness cases, particularly cancers, heart issues, and diabetes are boosting the development of novel treatments with a robust regulatory landscape.
 Involvement of complexities of small molecules strongly emphasizes deeper CMC (Chemistry, Manufacturing, & Controls) data, which comprises impurity determination, stability studies, and method validation, to meet global standards.
 Ongoing expiration of patents of branded molecules is introducing new opportunities in the progress and sale of inexpensive generic small molecule drugs.

 Whereas the biologics & biosimilars segment is estimated to expand rapidly in the coming era.
 Primarily, the expanding healthcare expenditures and the need for highly cost-effective treatments are driving the demand for biosimilars, which give more comparable versions of reference biologics at an affordable price.
 A wide range of efforts by regulatory bodies, mainly the FDA, are involved in the increasing number of approvals of biosimilars, coupled with the acquisition of interchangeability designations, enabling them to be automatically substituted for the reference product.